asyml/forte/CONTRIBUTING.md

 * forte.models: Contains our in-house development of some NLP models.
 * forte.common: configuration, exceptions and other sharable code.

-#### Core Packages in Forte Wrappers
+#### The `fortex` namespace and Forte Wrappers

-* `forte.xxx`: Forte Wrapper contains adapters of third party tools.
-Each tool is placed in its own folder to avoid dependency conflicts.
-Each directory contains a standalone project and can be installed independently. *The project will be installed as `forte.xxx` and under `forte/xxx` folder in the site-packages.* For example, `forte.nltk` will be installed under `site_packages/forte/nltk` folder, and the tool can be imported via `import fortex.nltk` and uninstalled via `pip uninstall forte.nltk`.
+* `fortex.xxx`: Forte Wrapper contains adapters of third party tools.
+Each tool is installed in its own namespace to avoid dependency conflicts.
+Each directory contains a standalone project and can be installed independently. *The project will be installed as `fortex.xxx` and under `fortex/xxx` folder in the site-packages.* For example, `fortex.nltk` will be installed under `site_packages/fortex/nltk` folder via `pip isntall forte.nltk` and the tool can be imported via `import fortex.nltk` and uninstalled via `pip uninstall forte.nltk`.

+### Ontology namespaces
+* The `ft.onto` namespace contains the core/basic ontology types defined by Forte, data types in this namespace are mainly generic NLP concepts, such as "Sentence", "Token".
+* The `ftx` namespace supports namespace packaging:
+  * We use `ftx.onto` namespace to show extra types for demo/example purposes.
+  * We are also working one additional types in the `ftx.xxx` namespace types for certain domains.

 ### Report Bugs